-Year Ended September 30, 2021 20: 20 2019 Fair V alue Impairment F Fair Value Impairment Fair Value Impairment Producing Properties (a) \$ 587 \$ 37,879 \$ 5,288,710 \$ 29,315,807 \$ 9,101,032 \$ 76,824,337
+Year Ended September 30, 20 )22 2021 2020 Fair Value Impairment Fair Value Impairment Fair Value Impairment Producing Properties (a) \$ - \$ - \$ 58 7 \$ 37,879 \$ 5,288,710 \$ 29,315,807

-(a) At the end of each quarter, the Company assessed the carrying value of its producing properties for impairment.
+(a) At the end of each quarter, the Company assessed the carrying value of its producing properties for impairment if indicators of impairment existed at such time.
 This assessment utilized estimates of future cash flows or fair value (selling price) less cost to sell if the property is held for sale.
 Significant judgments and assumptions in these assessments include estimates of future natural gas, oil and NGL prices using a forward NYMEX curve adjusted for projected inflation, locational basis differentials, drilling plans, expected capital costs and an applicable discount rate commensurate with risk of the underlying cash flow estimates.
 These assessments identified certain properties with carrying value in excess of their calculated fair values.
-This table excludes impairments on properties that were written off in the amount of \$12,596 and \$588,721 for the years ended September 30, 2021 and 2020, respectively.
+This table excludes impairments on properties that were written off in the amount of \$14,565, \$12,596 and \$588,721 for the years ended September 30, 2022, 2021 and 2020, respectively.

-At September 30, 2021, and September 30, 2020, the carrying values of cash and cash equivalents, receivables, and payables are considered to be representative of their respective fair values due to the short-term maturities of those instruments.
+At September 30, 2022, and September 30, 2021, the carrying values of cash and cash equivalents, receivables, and payables are considered to be representative of their respective fair values due to the short-term maturities of those instruments.
 Financial instruments include debt, which the valuation is classified as Level 2 as the carrying amount of the Company's revolving credit facility approximates fair value because the interest rates are reflective of market rates.
 The estimated current market interest rates are based primarily on interest rates currently being offered on borrowings of similar amounts and terms.
 In addition, no valuation input adjustments were considered necessary relating to nonperformance risk for the debt agreements.